kumleshkurre/Active-Directory-Group-Policy-Management/README.md

 ---

-## 🔄 Apply Group Policy on Client System
+## 🔄 Apply Group Policy on Domain System

 After completing all configurations: